Metallaborane

 Structure of (C5(CH3)5)FeHCo(CO)3B4H7.
 Color code: yellow = B, blue = Fe & Co, red = O, gray = C.

-In chemistry, a metalloborane is a compound that contains one or more metal atoms and one or more boron hydride.
-These compounds are related conceptually and often synthetically to the boron-hydride clusters by replacement of BH_{n} units with metal-containing fragments.
+In chemistry, a metalloborane is a compound that contains one or more metal atoms and one or more boron hydride unit.
+These compounds are related conceptually and often synthetically to the boron-hydride clusters by replacement of BH_{n} units – sometimes called vertices – with metal-containing fragments.
 Often these metal fragments are derived from metal carbonyls or cyclopentadienyl complexes.
 Their structures can often be rationalized by polyhedral skeletal electron pair theory.
-The inventory of these compounds is large, and their structures can be quite complex.
+The inventory of these compounds is large, and their structures can be quite complicated.

 Examples

 Chemical structure of B4H8Fe(CO)3.
 As is customary for boron hydrides, the lines drawn between B and H do not represent 2-center, 2-electron bonds.

 Two simple examples are B4H8Fe(CO)3 and B4H8Co(C5H5).
 The MB_{4} cores (M = Fe or Co) of these two compounds adopt structures expected for nido 5-vertex clusters.
 The iron compound is produced by reaction of diiron nonacarbonyl with pentaborane.
 B4H8Fe(CO)3 and cyclobutadieneiron tricarbonyl have similar structures.